 (Review of ten poems published in Kaleidoscope of Verse ’76, UK, by Raymond Cassar MA, Sunday Times of Malta January 2, 1977)

 Then comes the division with ‘Love’ as its title.
 The poet wishes to be given the chance to express his love, but today the word is very much misused.
 So the poet’s love is one that hurts, because it is a love which is not exchanged.

 (Book Review on Within the Edges of Immortality published by ProMarketing International, Malta, The Malta Independent on Sunday, April 4, 1993)

 His versatility both of style and themes is evident … the unusual descriptions of nature, reminiscent of Robert Browning is astonishing in one so young.

 (Review on Within the Edges of Immortality by Josephine Zarb, The Times of Malta, April 1978)

 Raymond Fenech Gonzi ghandu pinna li taghgen sew il-kelma li ssawwar f’Versi ghonja li jixraq li jinqraw aktar minn darba biex wiehed jixtarrhom ha jasal ma’ genb il-poeta.

 (Rivista minn Francis Galea fuq il-ktieb ta’ poezija, Within the Edges of Immortality, f’Pagna Letteratura, Torca il-Hadd, Magazin, April 1994)

-When dealing with human emotions, the poetry of Ray Fenech brings to the fore the force behind them.
+When dealing with human emotions, the poetry of Raymond Fenech Gonzi brings to the fore the force behind them.
 Man’s continuous struggle with these hidden forces inside and outside him become the nourishment of the soul.

 (Foreword for Within the Edges of Immortality by Adrian Stivala May, 1992)